Coffee On Fleek

 What are the best coffee beans to use in a French Press?

-A French press can be used to brew great coffee from almost any good beans.
+A French Press can be used to brew great coffee from almost any good beans.
 With a French press you can brew great coffee from dark roasts, blends, or single origin, either caffeinated or decaffeinated coffee.
 So pick your preferred coffee style, put it in your French press, and go for it!

 What are the best coffee beans cold brew coffee?